Outdoor Counselling & Psychotherapy in THE Surrey HILLS

 Who Can Benefit from Psychodynamic in Nature, Outdoor Therapy?

-The Outdoor Therapy process - explorations in nature and nature-connectedness - can be a stimulus for insight, creativity and growth.
-It may also be restorative, emotionally regulating and relaxing.
+Working outdoors in psychotherapy or counselling can provide extra stimulus for insight, creativity and growth.
+The natural environment may also be restorative, emotionally regulating and relaxing.
 For any one client and in any one session, the natural setting and the experiences we encounter there might incorporate any or all of these elements.

-What each of us brings to the natural space and what we encounter there is individual and boundless.
-The therapeutic benefits of working outdoors may involve the following experiences, although it must also be said these cannot be guaranteed and sometimes the encounter may be beyond words or explanation;
+What each of us brings to the natural space and what we encounter there is unique to each individual therapy and boundless.
+The therapeutic benefits of working outdoors may involve the following, although it must be said these cannot be guaranteed and are not always felt to be beneficial.
+Sometimes, the encounter may be beyond words, expectation or definition.

 Having a sense of our eco-centricity - belonging, place, feeling rooted